coral-xyz/anchor/examples/lockup/docs/staking.md

 while their proportion of the pool remained constant.

 However, there are enough downsides with using an AMM style pool to offset the convience.
-Unfortunately, we lose the nice balance isolation property **Member** accounts have, because tokens have to be pooled into the same vault, which is an additional security concern that could easily lead to loss of funds, e.g., if there's a bug in the redemption calculation.
+Unfortunately, it loses the nice balance isolation property **Member** accounts have, because tokens have to be pooled into the same vault, which is an additional security concern that could easily lead to loss of funds, e.g., if there's a bug in the redemption calculation.
 Moreover, dropping arbitrary tokens onto the pool is a challenge.
-Not only do you have to create new pool vaults for every new token you drop onto the pool, but you also need to have stakers purchase those tokens to enter the pool.
-So not only are we staking SRM, but we're also staking other tokens.
+Not only do you have to create new pool vaults for every new token you drop onto the pool, but you also need to have stakers purchase those tokens to enter the pool, effectively requiring one to stake other unintended tokens.
 An additional oddity is that as rewards are dropped onto the pool, the price to enter the pool monotonically increases.
 Remember, entering this type of pool requires "creating" pool tokens, i.e., depositing enough tokens so that you don't dilute any other member.
-So if a single pool token represents one SRM.
-And if a single SRM is dropped onto every member of the pool, all the existing member's shares are now worth two SRM.
-So to enter the pool without dilution, one would have to "create" at a price of 2 SRM per share.
+So if a single pool token represents one SPL token.
+And if an additional SPL token is dropped onto every member of the pool, all the existing member's shares are now worth two SPL tokens.
+So to enter the pool without dilution, one would have to "create" at a price of 2 SPL tokens per share.
 This means that rewarding stakers becomes more expensive over time.
-One could of course solve this problem by implementing arbitrary `n:m` pool token splits, which leads us right back to the problem of mutating global account state for an SPL token.
+One could of course solve this problem by implementing arbitrary `n:m` pool token splits, which leads right back to the problem of mutating global account state for an SPL token.

-Furthermore, we haven't even touched upon dropping arbitrary program accounts as rewards, for exmaple, locked token rewards, which of course can't be dropped directly onto an AMM stylepool, since they are not tokens.
+Furthermore, dropping arbitrary program accounts as rewards hasn't even been covered, for example, locked token rewards, which of course can't be dropped directly onto an AMM style pool, since they are not tokens.
-So, if we did go with an AMM style pool, we'd need a separate mechanism for handling more general rewards like locked token accounts.
-Ideally, we'd have a single mechanism for both.
+So, if one did go with an AMM style pool, one would need a separate mechanism for handling more general rewards like locked token accounts.
+Ideally, there would be a single mechanism for both.

 ## Reward Vendors

-Instead of trying to *push* rewards to users via a direct transfer or airdrop, we can use a *polling* model where users effectively event source a log on demand, proviidng a proof one is eligible for the reward.
+Instead of trying to *push* rewards to users via a direct transfer or airdrop, one can use a *polling* model where users effectively event source a log on demand, providing a proof one is eligible for the reward.

-When a reward is created, we do two things:
+When a reward is created, the program must do two things:

 1) Create a **Reward Vendor** account with an associated token vault holding the reward.
 2) Assign the **Reward Vendor** the next available position in a **Reward Event Queue**.
 Then, to retrieve